-- Investments in direct obligations of the U.S. Treasury including bills, notes, bonds, and repurchase agreements secured by those obligations. - U.S. Treasury money market mutual funds must be SEC registered 2(a)-7 and AAA rated by at least two of Moody's, Standard & Poor's, or Fitch and whose investment guidelines are substantially equivalent to and consistent with the System's overall short-term investment criteria. - Short selling and the use of leverage is not permitted.
+- Investments in direct obligations of the U.S. Treasury including bills, notes, bonds, and repurchase agreements secured by those obligations. - U.S. Treasury money market mutual funds must be SEC registered 2(a)-7 and AAA rated by at least two of Moody's, Standard & Poor's, or Fitch and whose investment guidelines are substantially equivalent to and consistent with the System's overall short-term investment criteria. - Obligations issued by government sponsored enterprises (GSEs) or U.S. government agencies. - Short selling and the use of leverage is not permitted.